KTamas03/web-scraping-challenge/README.md

 ## About
 **Part 1: Scraping titles and preview text from Mars News articles**

-Using Splinter and Beauiful Soup libraries in Jupyter Notebook to extract specific data from the Mars News website.
+I used Splinter and Beauiful Soup libraries in Jupyter Notebook to scrape and extract text containing the title and preview of each article listed on the Mars News website.
+In order to identify which text to extract, I opened the website in my Chrome web brower, then selected the 'Developer Tools' (Ctrl+Shift+I).
+Upon inspecting the html code, I was able to identify the section of code corresponding to the title and preview pairs of each article listed on the page.

+Each title and preview pair were then stored in a python dictionary.
+Then I stored all of the dictionaries in a python list.
+Lastly, I exported the dictionary in a json format file in an 'Output' folder and closed the browser.

-Tools/Libraries Imported:
+Tools/Libraries I Imported:
 - splinter library: used for automating web browser actions
 - bs4 library: Beautiful Soup, used for parsing websites and scraping specific data
 - json libray: to save the exported data in json format
 - pathlib library: to create a file path to export the json file to

+My Files:
-Jupyter Notebook Python Script:
+    - Jupyter Notebook Python Script: part_1_mars_news_kt.ipynb
-- File: part_1_mars_news_kt.ipynb
-- Purpose:
+    - JSON file: Output/scraped_data_kt.json)
-  - Visit the Mars News Site
-  - Scrape the Website for all the text elements
-  - Store each title and preview pair in a Python dictionary
-  - Store all the dictionaries in a Python list
-  - Print the list
-  - Export the python list to in a json file (Output/scraped_data_kt.json)

-**Part 2: Scraping and analysing Mars weather data, which exists in a table.**
+**Part 2: Scraping and analysing Mars weather data, which exist in a table.**

-Using Splinter and Beauiful Soup libraries in Jupyter Notebook to extract specific data from the Mars Weather website.
-Analysis on the data is then performed using Pandas and Matplotlib libraries.
+I used Splinter and Beauiful Soup libraries in Jupyter Notebook to scrape and extract weather data from the Mars Weather website that was in a table.
+I created an empty list which would then be filled with the data from the table, by looping through each row and column.
+Once I had the list of rows, and the list of column names, using the Pandas library, I formed a dataframe.

+Before I performed any analysis, I converted the datatypes of each column eg. from Object to integer or float, depending on the column data.
+I was then able to perform various types of analysis on the data using Pandas and Matplotlib libraries.
+Finally, I exported the dataframe to a csv file in an

-Tools/Libraries Imported:
+Tools/Libraries I Imported:
 - splinter library: used for automating web browser actions
 - bs4 library: Beautiful Soup, used for parsing websites and scraping specific data
 - matplotlib.plplot module: from the matplotlib library, used to create various plots
 - pandas library: for data manipulation and analysis

+My Files:
-Jupyter Notebook Python Script:
+    - Jupyter Notebook Python Script: part_2_mars_weather_kt.ipynb
-- File: part_2_mars_weather_kt.ipynb
+    - csv file: Output/mars_temperature_data.csv

 - Purpose:
     1. Visit the Mars Weather Site
     2. Scrape weather data from the main table on the webpage